GonzalezAndrew/pyfabdb/README.md

-# PyFAB
+# PyFABDB

-PyFAB is a Python library to access the [Flesh and Blood API](https://fabdb.net/resources/api).
-The Python library enables you to access all public Flesh and Blood API endpoints in Python.
+PyFABDB is a Python library to access the [Flesh and Blood DB API](https://fabdb.net/resources/api).
+The Python library enables you to access all public Flesh and Blood DB API endpoints in Python.

 ## Install
 ```